Skip to main content

 This performing arts center is easily recognizable as the immense, shell-shaped building that rests along the Kansas City skyline.
 Since it opened in 2011, the Kauffman Center for the Performing Arts or the Kauffman Center has helped the performing arts scene in Kansas City flourish.
 In 2017, more than 2.5 million people attended events at the Kauffman Center.
 The venue is around 285,000 square feet with a lobby and the Brandmeyer Great Hall, enclosed by a giant wall of glass.
 The Kauffman has two major performance halls in its two shells: Muriel Kauffman Theatre and Helzberg Hall.

 Muriel Kauffman Theatre can accommodate 1,800 visitors and is typically reserved for live concerts, comedy shows and Broadway performances.
-Muriel Theatre also houses the Kansas City Ballet and the Lyric Opera of Kansas City
+Muriel Theatre also houses the Kansas City Ballet and the Lyric Opera of Kansas City.

 Helzberg Hall has a max seating capacity of 1,600 and a stage that takes up one-third of the hall’s space.
 The Helzberg hosts events by regional and international artists and typically features solo concerts along with chamber music and orchestral events.
 This performance hall is also home to the Kansas City Symphony and the Kauffman Center’s Casavant Organ, Opus 3875.